pml-mapml Library

 Software library for exact matrix polynomials and polynomial matrices using PML from Maple

-mapml is an experimental maple interface to the C++ library pml (branch "with-configure").
-See [Hyun, Neiger, Schost 2019]
+mapml is a experimental maple interface to the libraries flint and pml, developed jointly with pml.
+See [Hyun, Neiger, Schost 2019].

 Problem and bug reports may be sent to gilles.villard@ens-lyon.fr